pjlinn/homeTheaterD3/README.md

 homeTheaterD3
 =============

-Home Theater project using D3 instead of Google Visualizations
+Home Theater project using D3 instead of Google Visualizations.